 Nitish Sharma, experienced biotechnologist on Kolabtree, writes about sugar alternatives and rare sugar that can be used to substitute the “sweet poison”.

 Our food habits have evolved systematically since pre-historic times, from the time of hunter-gatherers to pastoralism and agrarian culture.
 The desire to eat more than we require is fueled by several factors, including the taste and aroma of food itself.
 However, any disproportionality in food intake or excessive consumption of certain foods can have severe adverse effects on our health.
 We are currently in a state of indecision about whether or not to eat sugar, though we love it all the same!
 Our love of sugar can be measured by the consumption per capita and availability of an extensive variety of artificial sweeteners in the market.
 Although the importance of sugar can’t be surpassed, its ill effects should not be ignored either.
-Food scientists are working hard to find sugar alternatives.
+Food scientists are working hard to find sugar alternatives and rare sugar.
 Let’s examine some of the substitutes, especially rare sugars.

 Sugar: a sweet poison for silent killing

 The fuel that runs the complex metabolism of the body is food.
 It is essentially composed of proteins, carbohydrates, fats, vitamins, minerals and some other nutrients .
 Our food has various components, but saccharides have a prime position due to their energetics and their sweet taste.